alexhyett/youtube-code/README.md

 # Code featured in my YouTube videos
 Thank you 🙏🏻 for becoming a paid subscriber ❤️.
 I really do appreciate your support.

-This repository contains all the code from my YouTube videos.
+This repository contains all the code from the following YouTube videos.
+The code from the other videos have their own separate repository.

 ## Index of all the code by YouTube video and date
 I will add new code as soon as I am done editing the videos.
 So, you might find the latest on this video hasn't been released yet.